-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection the front-runners of transnational cooperation in the EU and beyond • Identify and uncover complementarities and make effective use of synergies across EU funds in the BSR • Strengthen communication between stakeholders of different EU funds • Bring the results of various projects funded by the EU and partner countries to stakeholders in the BSR in an even, more structured way • Help public authorities and other organisations access project results more easily • Communicate and transfer project results to broader target groups • Support policy development in the region by connecting project results to the policy level and trigger policy changes
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection the BSR • Strengthen communication between stakeholders of different EU funds • Bring the results of various projects funded by the EU and Norway to stakeholders in the BSR in an even, more structured way • Help public authorities and other organisations access project results more easily • Communicate and transfer project results to broader target groups • Support policy development in the region by connecting project results to the policy level and trigger policy changes The form of support is grants.
+The chosen form of support is the most suitable for achieving Programme goals, in light of the size and the non-economic nature of transnational projects.